The Cure

 “Just Like Heaven,” the third single from their ’87 double album “Kiss Me Kiss Me Kiss Me,” became their biggest pop hit to date earning extensive MTV play.
 The Cure was on a roll.

 ’89 saw the return of The Cure’s earlier gloom and doom on “Disintegration.”
-Still, the album generated three U.K. hits (“Lullaby”, “Lovesong” and “Pictures Of You”).
+Still, the album generated three U.K. hits (“Lullaby,” “Lovesong” and “Pictures Of You”).

 In the States the album peaked at #12 and the single “Fascination Street” hit #1 on the Modern Rock chart.
-The real story was the single “Lovesong” which landed at #2 on the pop chart – the only Cure single to ever crack the Top 10.
+The real story was the single “Lovesong” (video below) which landed at #2 on the pop chart – the only Cure single to ever crack the Top 10.
 Smith was now the only original member left.

-Never mind, ’92 release “Wish” became The Cure’s highest-charting album of all time, reaching #1 in the U.K. and #2 in the U.S., with the worldwide hits “Friday I’m In Love” and “High.”
+Never mind, ’92 release “Wish” became The Cure’s highest-charting album of all time, reaching #1 in the U.K. and #2 in the U.S., with the worldwide hits “Friday I’m In Love” (video below) and “High.”
 Smith kept The Cure recording and touring with whatever musicians were available, handy or willing.

 .In an amusing twist Smith appeared as himself on cable TV’s animated South Park (Episode #112).
 Smith stops Barbra Streisand (yes, Babs) from destroying the world.
 At the end of the episode, Kyle says “’Disintegration’ was the best album ever!”
 That should have made Smith happy.